Popcorn - 240mg lysine, 430mg arginine per 100g

 Arginine Considerations

-Arginine, an important amino acid, is needed by your body to make proteins and support various physiological functions.
+Arginine, an important amino acid, is needed by the body to make proteins and support various physiological functions.

 Arginine can contribute to cold sore outbreaks, which are blisters caused by the HSV-1 virus, also known as herpes.

 Arginine aids in the growth of HSV-1, which needs this particular amino acid to multiply and infect cells.
-Arginine can be obtained through our diet and is found in many high-protein foods such as nuts, seeds, and chocolate.
+Arginine can be obtained through our diet and is found in a variety of high-protein foods such as nuts, seeds, and chocolate.

-Regrettably, the herpes virus is known to "feed" on arginine, and a diet high in arginine compared to lysine may increase the frequency and severity of cold sores and herpes outbreaks.
+Regrettably, the herpes virus is known to "feed" on arginine, and a diet abundant in arginine compared to lysine may increase the frequency and severity of cold sores and herpes outbreaks.

 Popcorn is also not a good source of arginine, another amino acid that is involved in nitric oxide production, blood vessel dilation, and wound healing.
 Popcorn only provides 430 mg of arginine per 100 g of food, which is about 19% of the recommended daily intake for adults.